roddhjav/ecurve/keys/README.md

 **Contents**
 * The curve
 * Private key.
-Its a int
+It is an integer with a length depending on the curve used

 ### Public key
 **Header**